 Early works on GNN follow the full-batch gradient descent algorithm, where the whole adjacency matrix is multiplied on the node embeddings during each inference step, which can not handle real-world recommender systems since the number of nodes and edges can reach a million-level scale.
+A recent work~\cite{zhao2022joint} even proposes a GNN-based solution for both the searching and recommendation engines, which results in higher requirements of computational efficiency.
 Hamilton \textit{et al.} propose GraphSAGE \cite{hamilton2017graphsage} which performs neighbor sampling and only updates the related sub-graph instead of the whole graph during each inference step.
-The sampling strategy is also adopted in a few other works \cite{chiang2019cluster,chen2018fastgcn} which reduce the computation complexity of GNN and improve the scalability.
+The sampling strategy is also adopted in a few other works \cite{chiang2019cluster,chen2018fastgcn} which reduces the computation complexity of GNN and improves the scalability.
 Ying \textit{et al.} \cite{ying2018graph} successfully apply GraphSAGE to web-scale recommender systems, which can efficiently compute embeddings for billions of items.
+Some other works~\cite{feng2022reinforcement} design specific query-recall acceleration strategies for an efficient recommendation.
 In addition, a few open-source tools have been released which can accelerate the research and development of GNN-based recommendation, such as PyG \cite{fey2019fast}, DGL \cite{wang2019deep} and AliGraph \cite{zhu2019aligraph}.
+Recently, a graph learning system with both effectiveness and scalability, PlatoGL~\cite{lin2022platogl}, has been proposed.
+It provides a practical solution to combine large-scale GNN with real-time recommendation, a fundamental problem for today's industrial recommendations.
 We refer to another survey \cite{abadal2020computing} for details on computing and accelerating GNN.

-Despite these existing approaches, how to achieve large-scale GNN based recommendation is still a challenging task, especially in the ranking stage where thousands of features are involved, which results in a large and complicated heterogeneous graph.
+Despite these existing approaches, achieving large-scale GNN-based recommendation is still a challenging task, especially in the ranking stage where thousands of features are involved, which results in a large and complicated heterogeneous graph.